TheStaticMage/firebot-mage-trivia/README.md

   - Configure penalty for incorrect answers, or set to 0 to encourage guessing
   - Configure a time bonus for faster correct answers

 Note that there is already a built-in trivia game that's part of Firebot.
 The built-in game allows users to request a question with a `!trivia <wager>` command, getting a question that only they answer.
-When I tried this on my stream, my chat was confused by answers only being accepted from the person who typed the command -- no matter how much I explained, multiple people were jumping in to answer the question each time.
-A secondary consideration was a desire to theme my trivia by curating my own questions.
+When I tried this on my stream, my chat never quite caught on to the fact that only the person who had requested the question could answer it.
+Everybody wanted to play along!
+In addition, I wanted to theme my trivia by curating my own questions.
 I wrote Mage Trivia to address these needs.

 Feel free to stop by my Twitch stream (<https://www.twitch.tv/thestaticmage>) where you will find Mage Trivia powering "cat trivia" during ad breaks and every 15 minutes during the stream.